bids-apps/rsHRF/index.md

 out of all the available subjects in the BIDS dataset.

-#### Running the analysis using BIDS-filter to input certain files to rsHRF.
+#### Running the analysis using BIDS-filter to input certain files to BIDS-App.

 a) Through the Python Package